eduardojvieira/website/src/data/post/mechanical-design-for-industrial-automation.md

 - **Maintain consistent design language** across similar components

 **Practical Example**:
 For a client with multiple production lines, I developed a standard mechanical interface specification for all equipment.
-This allowed them to standardize sensor types, spare parts inventory, and maintenance procedures across different machines, reducing training requirements and maintenance costs by approximately 25%.
+This allowed them to standardize sensor types, spare parts inventory, and maintenance procedures across different machines, reducing training requirements and maintenance costs.

 ## Integration Tools and Methodologies